Lanyue: Mission architecture

-Under CMSA's crewed lunar landing plan, the landing segment initially will be injected into an Earth-Moon transfer orbit via the Long March 10 carrier rocket, and subsequently acquire lunar orbit under its own power.
+Under CMSA's crewed lunar landing plan, the Lanyue spacecraft initially will be injected into an Earth-Moon transfer orbit via the Long March 10 carrier rocket, and subsequently acquire lunar orbit under its own power.
 It then will await a lunar orbit rendezvous with and docking by the separately launched Mengzhou spacecraft (formerly known as the next-generation crewed spacecraft, the analog to the Apollo program's Apollo command and service module) whereupon two astronauts will transfer to the lander, undock from Mengzhou, and maneuver the landing segment for a lunar-landing attempt.

 The landing segment's powered descent phase will employ a "staged-descent" concept.
-Under this concept, the combined lander and propulsion stage will begin descending from lunar orbit with the latter providing the necessary deceleration; when the stack is close to the surface, the lander will separate from the propulsion stage and proceed to complete the powered descent and a soft-landing under the lander's own power (the discarded propulsion stage meanwhile will impact the lunar surface a safe distance away from the lander).
-At the conclusion of the surface portion of the mission, the full lunar lander will act as the ascent vehicle for the astronauts to return to lunar orbit.
+Under this concept, the combined lunar module and propulsion module will begin descending from lunar orbit with the latter providing the necessary deceleration; when the stack is close to the surface, the lunar module will separate from the propulsion module and proceed to complete the powered descent and a soft-landing under its own power (the discarded propulsion stage meanwhile will impact the lunar surface a safe distance away from the crewed lander).
+At the conclusion of the surface portion of the mission, the full lunar module will act as the ascent vehicle for the astronauts to return to lunar orbit.
 According to a report by the Xinhua News Agency, the lander also will be capable of autonomous flight operations.

 As of 2022, the landing system is envisioned to enable a six-hour stay on the lunar surface by two astronauts.
-It is unclear from the source if the quoted 'six-hour stay on the moon' references the lander's total time on the lunar surface or the astronauts' surface-EVA duration; if the latter, then the proposed surface mission duration would be comparable to those carried out by the United States' Apollo 11 and Apollo 12 missions.
+It is unclear from the source if the quoted 'six-hour stay on the moon' references the lunar module's total time on the lunar surface or the astronauts' surface-EVA duration; if the latter, then the proposed surface mission duration would be comparable to those carried out by the United States' Apollo 11 and Apollo 12 missions.
 During the previously cited 2023 aerospace forum in Wuhan, Zhang Hailian also stated that a lunar surface-EVA spacesuit with an endurance period of no less than eight hours is currently under development.